pavanw3b/sh00t/README.md

 **Alternate Installations:**
 - Not comfortable with Docker yet?
 We got you covered.
 [Installation without Docker](https://github.com/pavanw3b/sh00t/wiki/Installation-Without-Docker)
 - Django-pro and want to set up everything on own?
 We got you covered too: [Manual Setup](https://github.com/pavanw3b/sh00t/wiki/Manual-Installation)
-- Using a machine which does not have Hyper-V, like Windows Home and Windows Student?
+- Using a machine which does not have Hyper-V, like Windows Home?
 You can use [Docker Toolbox and Docker Quickstart Terminal](https://docs.docker.com/toolbox/toolbox_install_windows/).
 Your Sh00t will run on the default IP of your docker: `http://YOUR_DOCKER_IP:8000/`.
-The IP Address will be displayed on start of the Quickstart Terminal.
+The IP Address will be displayed on the start of the Quickstart Terminal.
 You can also find it with `docker-machine ls` and `docker-machine ip MACHINE_NAME`.

-**Starting Sh00t later:**
+**Using Sh00t later:**
-1. Start the container: `docker run sh00t`
+1. Start the container: `docker stop sh00t`
 2. Logon to `http://YOUR_IP:8000/` on your favorite browser
-3. Login with `sh00t` / `sh00t` if you haven't changed it.
+3. Login with `sh00t` / `sh00t` if you haven't changed it
+4. Stop container if you care: `docker stop sh00t`

+and repeat!

 ### Troubleshoot:
 Sh00t is written in Python and powered by Django Web Framework.
 If you are stuck with any errors, Googling on the error